xz0127/tp/docs/DeveloperGuide.md

 ##### Aspect: How to obtain available `timeInterval` instance

-* **Alternative 1 (current choice):** Create `timeInterval` and `timeIntervalList` models to represent the time slots and create `scheduleManager` model to handle operations related to `TimeInterval`
+* **Alternative 1 (current choice):** Create `TimeInterval` and `TimeIntervalList` models to represent the time slots and create `scheduleManager` model to handle operations related to `TimeInterval`
     * Pros: Draws clear distinction between the responsibilities of `appointmentBook` and `scheduleManager`.
-Reduces the coupling and adheres to the Single Responsibility Principle by creating multiple `interval` related models.
+Reduces the coupling and adheres to the Single Responsibility Principle by creating multiple scheduling related models.
     * Cons: Increases numbers of lines of code and increases the cost of testing since more tests have to be carried out.

 * **Alternative 2:** Let `UniqueAppointmentList` handle the creation and filtering of available time slots
     * Pros: Fewer lines of code.
 Lower cost of testing.
     * Cons: No separation between classes violates the Single Responsibility Principle.
 Compromises the readability of the code and increases the difficulty of debugging and maintaining the code base.
 Increases the coupling.
-    `UniqueAppointmentList` will handle objects from different classes and complicated operations which arr not under its obligations.
+    `UniqueAppointmentList` will handle objects from different classes and complicated operations which are not under its obligations.

 --------------------------------------------------------------------------------------------------------------------